Ayds: History

 The product was introduced by the Carlay Company of Chicago.
-A U.S. trademark was registered in 1946 claiming first use in commerce was in 1937.

 In 1944, the U.S. Federal Trade Commission objected to the claim that the product could cause the user to "lose up to 10 pounds in 5 days, without dieting or exercising".
+A U.S. trademark was registered in 1946 claiming its first use in commerce was in 1937.
+Carlay was eventually sold on to Purex.
+Bob Hope and his wife Dolores Hope, Tyrone Power and his wife Linda Christian, promoted Ayds.